-These examples demonstrate the multiple ways in which one element of climate change (rising ambient temperature) might alter individual behaviour, and hence predator-prey interactions among endotherms.
-We quantified the relative importance of these potential mechanisms using a three-species predator-prey system in an African savanna, where two ungulate species, impala (Aepyceros melampus) and Guenther’s dikdik (Madoqua guentheri), share a common predator, the African wild dog (Lycaon pictus).
-At our study site in Kenya, impala and dikdik are the two most abundant ungulates, and their browsing shapes plant communities (Ford et al. 2014; Ford et al. 2015).
+Using a three-species predator prey system in an African savanna, we quantified the relative importance of temperature and body size as mechanisms that shape the outcome of species interactions.
+Specifically, we examined how ambient temperature affects the movement of small-bodied (~5kg) Guenther’s dikdik (Madoqua guentheri), the larger-bodied(~40kg) impala (Aepyceros melampus), and their shared predator, the African wild dog (Lycaon pictus).
+At our study site, impala and dikdik are the two most abundant ungulates, and their browsing shapes plant communities (Ford et al. 2014; Ford et al. 2015).
 Wild dogs are crepuscular, and hunt by running prey down (Creel & Creel 1995); dikdik and impala together comprise 82% of the prey biomass that wild dogs consume at our study site (Woodroffe et al. 2007).

 We evaluated four sets of hypotheses about the impacts of ambient temperature on predation by wild dogs on impala and dikdik, based on predicted behavioural changes by predator and prey (Table 1).
-First, we explored the potential consequences for predation of a scenario in which animals reduced their activity time during daytime, when solar radiation makes ambient temperatures highest (Table 1, Scenario 1).
+First, we explored the potential consequences for a scenario in which animals reduced their activity time during daytime, when ambient temperatures are highest (Table 1, Scenario 1).
 Previously, we have shown that wild dogs are less active on hot days (Rabaiotti & Woodroffe 2019), which may reflect shorter hunting periods (Woodroffe 2011b).
-Optimal foraging theory suggests that, when foraging time is limited, individuals should accept lower-value prey when encountered, rather than continuing to search for higher-value prey (Lucas 1983).
+Optimal foraging theory suggests that, when foraging time is limited, individuals should accept lower-value prey, rather than continuing to search for higher-value prey (Lucas 1983).
 Therefore, we expected that, if wild dogs had reduced foraging time, they would increase predation on dikdik (which are encountered more frequently but are too small to feed a whole pack) over impala, which are larger but encountered less frequently (Woodroffe et al. 2007).
 We term this, Scenario 1, the ‘reduced foraging time scenario’.

 Second, we investigated whether increased nocturnal activity influenced the outcome of interactions between wild dogs and their prey.
 Following hot days, wild dogs are more active at night, which we have suggested might reflect increased nocturnal hunting (Rabaiotti & Woodroffe 2019).
-We predicted that this change might increase wild dog predation on impala, which aggregate at night in small clearings (“glades”), apparently as a form of anti-predator behaviour (Augustine 2004; Otieno et al. 2019), and are therefore predictably located.
-We thus predicted that wild dogs should select areas in and around glades when hunting on nights following hot days (Table 1).
+We predicted that this change might increase wild dog predation on impala, which aggregate at night in small clearings (“glades”), as a form of anti-predator behaviour (Augustine 2004; Otieno et al. 2019), and are therefore predictably located.
+We predicted that wild dogs should select areas in and around glades when hunting on nights following hot days (Table 1).
 We term this, Scenario 2, the ‘nocturnal prey switching scenario’.

 Third, we quantified whether habitat selection might be affected by ambient temperatures, with consequences for predation.
-Many large mammals select shaded habitat in hot weather (Mole et al. 2016; Pigeon et al. 2016), and we predicted that wild dogs, impala, and dikdik would do the same (Table 1).
+Many large mammals select shade in hotter weather (Mole et al. 2016; Pigeon et al. 2016), and we predicted that wild dogs, impala, and dikdik would do the same (Table 1).
 Further, we predicted that such a change would increase predation by wild dogs on impala, since impala face higher per capita predation rates in habitats characterised by higher woody cover (and thus shade; Ford et al. 2014).
 We term this, Scenario 3, the ‘shade-seeking scenario’.